Inverted neutrino mass hierarchy and mixing in the Zee-Babu model: Abstract

 \section{Abstract}

-We show that the neutrino mass matrix of the Zee-Babu model is able to fit the most recent data on neutrino masses and mixing with large $\theta_{13}$ and provides the Dirac and Majorana CP violation phases.
-For the normal hierarchy, the Majorana phases ($\al_{2 1}, \al_{3 1}$) are equal to zero, while for the inverted pattern, one phase ($\al_{3 1}$) takes the value $2 \pi$.
-The Dirac phase ($\de$) is predicted to either $0$ or $\pi$.
+We show that the neutrino mass matrix of the Zee-Babu model is able to fit the recent data on neutrino masses and mixing with non-zero $\theta_{13}$ in the inverted neutrino mass hierarchy.
+The results show that the Majorana phases are equal to zero and the Dirac phase ($\de$) is predicted to either $0$ or $\pi$, i. e, there is no CP violation in the Zee-Babu model at the two loop level.
 The effective mass governing neutrinoless double beta decay and the sum of neutrino masses are consistent with the recent analysis.
-The model gives some regions of the parameters of neutrino mixing angles in both normal and inverted neutrino mass hierarchy.